Finish the Trolley Trail in Hyattsville

 A half mile separates the Rhode Island Trolley Trail in Hyattsville from the rest of the Anacostia Tributary Trail network.
-It’s a half mile that stands in the way of a regional trail system connecting Beltsville and Bladensburg, College Park and Capitol Hill, Silver Spring and Southeast Washington.
+It’s a half mile that stands in the way of a regional trail system connecting Beltsville and Bladensburg Waterfront Park, College Park and Capitol Hill, Silver Spring and Southeast Washington.
 It’s a half mile that isolates communities and makes getting around by bike or foot more difficult and dangerous.
 It’s a half mile blocking economic development and opportunity.

 It is just half a mile.
 A new trail should fill the gap.

 Connect the Trail Network

 The Trolley Trail runs along the old streetcar right-of-way from downtown Hyattsville, through Riverdale and College Park.
 The Anacostia Tributary Trails stretch for over 40 miles along the headwaters of the Anacostia—Paint Branch, Indian, Sligo, Northeast Branch, and Northwest Branch Creeks—before they join near Bladensburg Waterfront Park.
 This fall, following the completion of the Riverdale Park Station development and the Anacostia Riverwalk Trail in Washington, these trails will form the backbone for a comprehensive bicycle and pedestrian transit and recreational trail network, connecting Montgomery and Prince George’s counties in Maryland and the District of Columbia.